PubNubDevelopers/pubnub-api-demos-javascript/README.md

 ## Set up

-Be sure to insert your PubNub API Keys.
+Be sure to insert your PubNub API Keys in each of the HTML files in this repository.

 ```javascript
 const pubnub = new PubNub({